hunter-packages/hunter-bot/docs/build-docs.rst

   /.../docs/_venv/bin/pip

 ``jenkins.sh`` will build documentation from scratch.
-This may be useful in case some HTML file stuck in build.
-To update documentation without deleting old files use ``make.sh`` script:
+This may be useful in case some HTML/CSS files stuck in temporary directory.
+To update documentation without deleting old files use ``make.sh`` script (which is usually much faster):

 .. code-block:: shell